Skip to content

 Don’t Make These Mistakes When You’re Naming Beneficiaries

-When you’re naming beneficiaries — in your will, in a trust, or on an investment account — you’re making a plan for the future.
-You’re taking a step to ease the burden on your loved ones and to create peace of mind for yourself.
-You want to know that your assets are helping the people you love.
+When you’re naming beneficiaries — in your Will, in a Trust, or on another policy or account (such as an investment account or life insurance policy) — you’re making a plan for the future.
+You’re taking a step to ease the burden on your loved ones.
+This creates peace of mind for you.
+You want to know that your assets are helping the people you love and going where you desire after your death.

-Of course, the biggest mistake you can make when naming beneficiaries is to not name them.
+Of course, the biggest mistake you can make when naming beneficiaries is to not name them at all.
 Many accounts require you to name a beneficiary to open the account — like 401K accounts or insurance policies.
+When you open those accounts you know you need to name a beneficiary (or beneficiaries—you can name multiple entities and divide the assets as you wish).
+But what you may not realize is that while you aren’t required to name a beneficiary on other accounts, you can still do this.

-While you could create the same result by naming a joint account holder — like one of your adult children — that plan has one big potential negative.
-The account would flow directly to your joint account holder after your death, but they also have full access to the funds now.
-You may want a joint account holder so that you can share funds (for instance, a spouse), it’s not the best solution if you’re focused solely on the estate planning benefits.
+You may be wondering why you couldn’t just create the same result by naming a joint account holder — like one of your adult children?
+That plan has one big potential negative.
+Yes, the account would flow directly to your joint account holder after your death, but they also have full access to the funds now.
+This could become a potentially sticky situation very quickly.
+There are definite instances where having a joint account makes everything easier.
+For example, so that you can share funds with your spouse.
+But this is not the best solution if you’re focused solely on the estate planning benefits.
+The POD option is best for estate planning purposes.

 Whenever you’re naming beneficiaries, you should be as specific as possible.
 For instance, rather than saying that you want your assets to pass to “my children,” make sure to name each child individually.